ProphecyMadeEasyWeb/prophecymadeeasyweb.github.io/test.md

 ---
-title: This is my title
 layout: default
 ---

-Here is my page.
+This is a nice test of things